-Lawyer: Michael Avenatti too isolated in jail to help case
+Warden: Michael Avenatti kept in his own cell for his safety

 The MCC faced intense scrutiny after Jeffrey Epstein killed himself in his cell there in August as he prepared for trial on sex trafficking charges alleging he sexually abused girls as young as 14 and young women in New York and Florida in the early 2000s.

-Avenatti’s trial, scheduled to start Wednesday, was delayed at least until next week by U.S. District Judge Paul G. Gardephe, who set a pretrial conference for Wednesday to determine when the trial might proceed.
+The trial was originally scheduled to start Wednesday, but it was delayed by U.S. District Judge Paul G. Gardephe after Avenatti’s arrest and pushback from his legal team about access to their client.
+Gardephe set a pretrial conference for Wednesday to determine when the trial might proceed.

-Besides the Nike trial, Avenatti also awaits a May trial in New York on charges that he cheated Daniels in a book deal and in California in May on charges that he ripped off clients.
+Besides the Nike trial, Avenatti also awaits two other trials in May — another in New York on charges that he cheated Daniels in a book deal and one in California on charges that he ripped off clients.

-He has pleaded not guilty to all charges and maintains he was targeted by federal authorities in part because of his public feuds with President Donald Trump.
+He has pleaded not guilty to all charges and maintains he was targeted by federal authorities in part because of his public feuds with Trump.

 Trump and Avenatti criticized one another on the internet as Avenatti appeared frequently on television while representing Daniels.
 Daniels has said she had an affair with Trump before he became president, but Trump has denied that.